Egalitarian Gradient Descent: A Simple Approach to Accelerated Grokking: Introduction

 In this work, we examine grokking through the lens of the dynamics of eigen-spectra of gradients during optimization, and propose a simple modification of (stochastic) gradient descent which provably reduces the length of the plateau without compromising the level of generalization of the model at the end of training.

-\paragraph{Contributions.} Our main contributions can be summarized as follows. \begin{itemize} \item[--] \emph{Egalitarian Gradient Descent (EGD).} We propose a novel and simple method to accelerate grokking and study its properties both theoretically and empirically.
-Our method operates by modifying the gradients at each layer so that the principal directions (also referred to as singular directions) are conserved, but the speed of evolution of the dynamics along each of these directions is the same.
+\textbf{Contributions.} Our main contributions can be summarized as follows. \begin{itemize} \item[--] \emph{Egalitarian Gradient Descent (EGD).} We propose a novel and simple method for accelerated grokking and study its properties both theoretically and empirically.
+Our method operates by modifying the gradients at each layer so that the principal directions (aka singular directions) are conserved, but the speed of evolution of the dynamics along each of these directions is the same.
 This stabilizes the training by reducing the effect of ill-conditioned loss landscapes (where gradients vary significantly in magnitude across different principal directions), leading to accelerated grokking.

-\item[--] \emph{An Effective Theory.} We develop a theory which shows that our proposed EGD method is guaranteed to rapidly grok, compared to vanilla methods such as (stochastic) gradient descent.
+\item[--] \emph{An Effective Theory.} We develop a theory which shows that our proposed EGD method is guaranteed to drastically grok, compared to vanilla methods such as (stochastic) gradient descent.
 We also make formal links to natural gradient descent.
 In fact, we show that our proposed method (which can be seen as a carefully modified version of natural gradient descent) is a simplified version of Grokfast (which operates by low-pass filtering of the gradients to boost weaker components).
-At a high-level, we also show that both methods have the same inductive bias of making the scales of the dynamics of the evolution of the parameters comparable along different important directions. \item[--] \emph{Empirical Verification.} We run extensive experiments on toy problems (binary classification of anisotropic multivariate data) and arithmetic problems (sparse parity, modular addition, etc.) and show that our proposed method typically groks immediately at the very beginning of the learning curve. \end{itemize}
+At a high-level, we also show that both methods have the same inductive bias of making the scales of the dynamics of the evolution of the parameters comparable along different important directions. \item[--] \emph{Empirical Verification.} We run extensive experiments on toy problems (binary classification of anisotropic multivariate data) and arithmetic problems (sparse parity, modular addition, etc.) and show that our proposed method typically groks immediately at the very beginning of the learning curve. \suggest{To illustrate the computational efficiency, robustness, and generality of our EGD compared to benchmarks like Grokfast \citep{Lee2024Grokfast}, we also provide a vast array of experiments in the appendix on more realistic datasets (MNIST, CIFAR-10), and models (MLPs, CNNs, transformers).} \end{itemize}